-The Student Employment and Scholarships Unit offers assistance with career employment for final year students and graduates of the University.
+The Student Employment and Scholarships Section offers assistance with career employment for final year students and graduates of the University.
 This service includes the mailing of regular job vacancy notices to registered students, and a Careers Library containing information on various careers and employers.

 Careers advice and assistance are also available to undergraduates.
 Students undertaking courses in Applied Science or Engineering which require course-related industrial or professional training experience are assisted to find such employment over the long vacation.
-Information and advice regarding cadetships, undergraduate and graduate scholarships is also available.
+Information and advice regarding cadetships and undergraduate and graduates scholarships is also available.

-The service is located in Room G19 of the Chancellery.
+The service is located in the Chancellery.